Lakota religion: The sacred pipe

 An important sacred object for the Lakota is the cʽąnųpa wakʽą (chanupa wakan) or sacred pipe.
 It usually consists of a hollow wooden stem attached to a catlinite bowl.
 Catlinite is quarried from near Pipestone, Minnesota; the Lakota term this iyanša (red stone), for in their mythology it formed from the blood of a people killed in a primordial flood.
 Additional material, such as eagle feathers, may be attached to the pipe.

 Smoking the pipe is a means of prayer; the Lakota word for pipe smoking and for prayer are both wacʽékiye.
 The substance smoked, kinnikinnick, is a blend of various herbs, but primarily cancasa, the inner bark of red ossier dogwood.
 Practitioners believe that smoking renders their prayers more powerful and effective, for the smoke takes the prayers directly to Wakʽą Tʽąką.
 The smell is deemed pleasing to benevolent spirits and off-putting to malevolent ones.

 Pipe smoking ceremonies were historically found among various Plains peoples.
 Among the Lakota, it is integral to most major rituals, although is not regarded as one of the seven rites given by White Buffalo Woman.
 In Lakota pipe smoking ceremonies, the pipe will be unwrapped, assembled, and then held aloft to each of the four directions while prayers are offered.
 It may also be passed around all assembled persons, so that each may pray in turn.
 Those menstruating are barred from smoking.
-When not in use, the pipe will be dissembled into its bowl and stem so as to limit its power and potential danger arising from that.
+When not in use, the pipe will be disassembled into its bowl and stem so as to limit its power and potential danger arising from that.

 Any Lakota may possess a pipe, but there are certain examples, owned by particular families, that are well-known and highly regarded.
 The most important for the Lakota is the Buffalo Calf Pipe or Ptehícala Čhanúpa.
 This is the community's "most sacred possession," described as "the very soul of their religious life".
 In Lakota tradition, the Calf Pipe was given to the Lakota by White Buffalo Woman.
 Many Lakota attribute much of their community's traditional religion to the acquisition of this pipe, sometimes believing that all other pipes originate from it, or derive their power from it.
 The Buffalo Calf Pipe is kept within a sacred bundle and entrusted to a keeper within the community.
 The scholar of religion Suzanne Owen called the Pipe's keeper "one of the most important roles among the Lakota".
 For several generations the Pipe has been in the custody of the same family, residing at Green Grass Village on the Cheyenne River Reservation in South Dakota.
 Before the keeper dies, they will pass the task on to a blood relative, a decision they are guided to make through visions.
 The Sacred Calf Bundle will be opened for ceremonies on special occasions.